prsephton/sim16f/docs/cmp0-fs.md

 cycles through all comparator modes.
 This was used to check all of the variations for the comparator diagram.

 FORTH is quite readable when you get used to it.
-It's like reading english:
+It's a little like reading English:

 >  Variable comp-mode,
 >  main, start, zero comp-mode store, begin